SecrestTheHuman/Brix/README.md

 <img width="433" alt="Screenshot 2025-06-27 at 9 08 50 AM" src="https://github.com/user-attachments/assets/1cf6426a-5748-4f5d-8f24-14fbf4bbc0d0" />

 "Brix" is self contained within its own folder (pictured above).
 This folder can be placed anywhere in the system.
 I put it in my User folder, but it will work fine wherever you put it.
-Just make sure you remember where you it.
+Just make sure you remember where it is.
 The configuration file is “Wall.rtf.”
 In this file you can list Homebrew packages that can be found at [brew.sh].
 You can separate the packages by spaces or line breaks, either will work fine.
 I use line breaks, because I think it looks neater, but it will work the same either way.
 Package names must be written EXACTLY as they appear in the Homebrew repository, although capitalization does not matter.

 Once the configuration is to your liking you can simply double click “Deploy Brix.”
 From here the script will do all the work.
 If Homebrew is not installed this script will install Homebrew.